A strategy for Practicing the harmonica

 Level 3:

-( This level of practice can be great after a period of intense level 1 practice for some light relief!).
+This level of practice can be great after a period of intense level 1 practice for some musical relief.

 Examples-

-*Jamming along to some favourite tracks and experimenting with new ideas and mixing of techniques in a non-structured way.
+*Jamming along to some favourite tracks, experimenting with new ideas and mixing of techniques in a non-structured way.

-Remember practice is a long-term skill that requires cultivating and a good teacher will aim to strike a balance based on your Goals, personality and learning preferences.
+Remember practice is a long-term skill that requires cultivating.
+A good teacher will aim to strike a balance based on your goals, personality and learning preferences.

-As you progress and become an experienced learner, you’ll be able to pick and choose from all 3 levels or even incorporate all of them into a single session to satisfy your aims, objectives and your mood- this is the art of practice.
+As you progress and become an experienced learner, you’ll be able to pick and choose from all levels and even incorporate all into a single session to satisfy your aims, objectives and mood- this is the art of practice.

 Ed